NeilKhandelwal/effigov-takehome/README.md

 ## Known limitations

-- **STT mishears names** (Khandelwal → "Kendall Wall").
-The agent applies a spelled name, but the first attempt will often be wrong on the transcript.
 - `notes` is replace-on-write; the agent appends client-side (GET then PATCH).
 Two simultaneous note-writers would race.
 One agent, one staff user — acceptable here.
 - `PATCH /calls/{id}` re-links silently if `lookup_case` then `create_case` both run on one call; one call → one case is the model.
 - `case_events` has no rows for cases created before the table existed (the three seeded ones).